Woman's obit throws in sly dig at Trump: 'Canada wasn't far enough'

 "With Trump as president, Canada wasn't far enough, so she moved to Heaven," the obit reads.

-Her daughters are sure their mother would have approved.
+Her children are sure their mother would have approved.

-"We are just coming off the election and everything else, and it was terrible that (her death) happened, and it was completely unexpected," daugther Sara Fields told the Belleville News-Democrat.
-"But, my mom did have a sense of humor and everything else aside, if she would ... be able to communicate that she passed away on the day Donald Trump took office, she would find it humorous, you know?"
+"Throughout the election, we always teased each other.
+That's just what we did," Porch's son, Joshua, told CNN.

+So when facing loss, the family held together as they always did.